 Craigh Barboza, NY

-Craigh has been a writer-editor for 20 years, covering entertainment, culture, sports, race and lifestyle (among other topics).
-His byline has appeared in GQ, The Hollywood Reporter, The New York Times, The Washington Post, and more.
-He currently works in Career Services at NYU’s journalism institute, where he also teaches film journalism.
+Craigh works in career services at NYU’s journalism institute, where he also teaches film journalism.
+He has been a writer-editor for twenty years, covering entertainment, culture, sports, race, and lifestyle (among other topics).
+His byline has appeared in GQ, The Hollywood Reporter, The New York Times, The Washington Post, and USA Weekend Magazine.

 As a Story Terrace writer, Craigh interviews customers and turns their life stories into books.
 Get to know him better by reading his autobiographical anecdote below.